India–Indonesia relations: Strategic partnership

 India and Indonesia, united by historic cultural ties, have signed strategic partnership agreement to enhance cooperation in the national and maritime security and safety, trade connectivity, infrastructure and economic development.
 India's southernmost territory of Andaman and Nicobar Islands lies close to Aceh province of Indonesia, an area which is an important global trade route.
 In May 2018, "Shared Vision of Maritime Cooperation in the Indo Pacific" agreement was signed when Indian Prime Minister Narendra Modi visited Indonesia.
 Subsequently, Indian Navy and Indonesian Navy have been hosting bilateral "Samudra Shakti" naval exercise since November 2018 including in Java Sea and Andaman Sea.
-These exercises are an significant enhancement of operational engagement between these two navies after their 2002 "Ind-Indo Corpat" agreement.
+These exercises are a significant enhancement of operational engagement between these two navies after their 2002 "Ind-Indo Corpat" agreement.
 India and Indonesia are also jointly developing Sabang Deep sea Port, and Indian naval ships have been regularly visiting this port after the signing of the agreement.
 Several Indian navy ships undertook naval exercises and visits to Indonesia e.g. a destroyer INS Rana in 2002, INS Sumitra in July 2018, INS VIJIT in 2019.

 Economic relations

 On 25 January 2011, after talks by Indian Prime Minister Manmohan Singh and visiting President of Indonesia Susilo Bambang Yudhoyono, India and Indonesia had signed business deals worth billions of dollars and set an ambitious target of doubling trade over the next five years.

 Yudhoyono's Second United Indonesia Cabinet was announced in October 2009 after he was re-elected as president earlier in the year.
 The vice-president in Yudhoyono's second cabinet was Dr. Boediono.
 Boediono replaced Jusuf Kalla who was vice-president in the first Yudhoyono cabinet.

 India also has further economic ties with Indonesia through its free trade agreement with ASEAN, of which Indonesia is a member.

 The two countries target to achieve bilateral trade of $25 billion by 2015, with cumulative Indian investments of $20 billion in Indonesia.

+In 2025, India–Indonesia economic ties deepened further with a surge in palm oil trade.
+Following India’s reduction of import tariffs, Indonesia expects palm oil exports to India to exceed 5 million tonnes, up from 4.8 million tonnes in 2024.
+Indonesia is also supplying 100,000 germinated palm seeds to support India’s National Mission on Edible Oils–Oil Palm, which aims to expand palm cultivation to 1 million hectares by 2025–26.
+The two nations signed an MoU between the Indonesian Palm Oil Council (IPOC) and the Indian Vegetable Oil Producers’ Association (IVPA) to strengthen collaboration, address consumer concerns, and promote sustainable palm oil use—reflecting growing strategic and agricultural cooperation between the two countries.